-Mutual institutions were established and are maintained for the benefit of their communities, depositors and borrowers.
+Mutual institutions were established and are maintained for the benefit of their communities, depositors, and borrowers.
 They are well-run financial institutions that provide local service and investment to improve the quality of life in their local communities.
-ICBA strives to meet the needs of its mutual institution members and will support and defend the choice of mutual ownership before all regulatory and legislative bodies.
+ICBA strives to meet the needs of its mutual institution members and will support the choice of mutual ownership before all regulatory and legislative bodies.

+Charter Choice.
 ICBA opposes any legislative or regulatory action to pressure mutual institutions to convert to stock form or to eliminate the option of mutuality and supports the right of mutual institutions to refuse funds offered for deposit by persons outside their communities.
-Mutual institutions must have the ability to retain their mutual charters.